 We currently lease over 40,000 gross acres of brine leases near Magnolia, Arkansas, which contain bromine and lithium.
-See our disclosures titled "Bromine and Lithium Inferred Resources" set forth in Part I, "Item 2.
+See our disclosures titled "Bromine and Lithium Resources" set forth in Part I, "Item 2.
 Properties" of this Annual Report.
 The long-term LANXESS bromine supply agreement discussed above provides a secure supply of bromine to support a majority of the Division's current manufacturing levels.
 We do, however, continue to evaluate our strategy related to the Arkansas assets and their future development.
-LANXESS has certain rights to participate in future development of these Arkansas assets.
-In addition, we are party to agreements with Standard Lithium Ltd. ("Standard Lithium") (NYSE: SLI), under which Standard Lithium has the right to explore, produce and extract lithium in our Arkansas leases as well as additional potential resources in the Mojave region (San Bernardino County) of California.
+In addition, we are party to agreements with Standard Lithium Ltd. ("Standard Lithium") (NYSE: SLI), under which Standard Lithium has the right to explore, produce and extract lithium and lithium derivatives in a portion of our Arkansas leases located outside of the Evergreen Brine Unit as well as additional potential resources in the Mojave region (San Bernardino County) of California.
+Standard Lithium delivered a notice to exercise this option to acquire those lithium rights in a portion of our Arkansas leases located outside of the Evergreen Brine Unit on October 6, 2023.
 See Note 2 - "Basis of Presentation and Significant Accounting Policies" and Note 14 - "Fair Value Measurements" in the Notes to Consolidated Financial Statements for further information.